-- We achieved 108% of our corporate goals for 2019 and paid performance-based bonuses at 108% of target to our named executive officers who continued with us through the end of 2019, which amounts were pro-rated for our named executive officers who joined our Company during 2019.
-We did not pay any bonuses to our named executive officers who departed during 2019. - We granted equity awards in the form of stock options to our named executive officers to incentivize and reward for stockholder value creation.
-We also granted restricted stock unit awards to retain certain of our named executive officers during our leadership transition and shift in business strategy. - We structured 80% of our CEO, Mr. Sherman's target compensation and 69% of the average of the other continuing named executive officers' (Mr. Andriole, Dr. Alrutz and Dr. Nichols) target compensation as variable or at-risk pay, consisting of annual performance bonus and equity awards.
-"Target compensation" consists of base salary, target performance bonus opportunity and equity awards granted in 2019.
+- We achieved approximately 135% of our corporate goals for 2020 and paid performance-based bonuses at 135% of target to our named executive officers who continued with us through the end of 2020, which amounts were pro-rated for Dr. Melemed, who joined our Company during 2020. - We granted equity awards in the form of stock options to our named executive officers to incentivize and reward for stockholder value creation. - We structured 68% of our CEO's (Mr. Sherman) target compensation and 62% of the average of the other continuing named executive officers' (Mr. Andriole and Dr. Melemed) target compensation as variable or at-risk pay, consisting of annual performance bonus and equity awards.
+"Target compensation" consists of base salary, target performance bonus opportunity and equity awards granted in 2020, including the stock option granted to Dr. Melemed upon the commencement of his employment with us.

 In the normal course of their activities, the Compensation Committee examines market data related to pay mix.
-In comparison to the Company mix for both our CEO and NEOs above our focus on long-term pay is greater than our market peers, where long-term pay of our market peers represents 66% of CEO pay mix and 54% for NEO pay mix, respectively.
+In comparison to the pay mix for both our CEO and NEOs above, our focus on long-term pay is greater than our peers, where the median percentage of total compensation attributed to long-term pay is approximately 61% for CEOs and 36% for other NEOs in our 2020 peer group.